richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 will reduce the attack surface.

 Cryptography is hard because subtle design characteristics can have disastrous consequences.
-For example, the US Digital Signatiure Algorithm requires the random nonce to be protected and never re-used.
+For example, the US Digital Signature Algorithm requires the random nonce to be protected and never re-used.
 If those requirements are not met, the private key can be leaked.